mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 Our script will take any base surface (image A) and extract a number of isocurves (image B).
 Then, every isocurve is trimmed to a specific length (image C) and the end-points are connected to give the iso-distance-curve (the red curve in image D).
 Note that we are using isocurves in the v-direction to calculate the iso-distance-curve in the u-direction.
 This way, it doesn't matter much that the spacing of isocurves isn't distributed equally.
 Also note that this method is only useful for offsetting surface edges as opposed to *_OffsetCrvOnSrf* which can offset any curve.

-We can use the RhinoScript methods *rs.ExtractIsoCurve()* and *rs.AddInterpCrvOnSrf()* for steps B and D, but step C is going to take some further thought.
+We can use the RhinoScriptSytnax methods *rs.ExtractIsoCurve()* and *rs.AddInterpCrvOnSrf()* for steps B and D, but step C is going to take some further thought.
 It is possible to divide the extracted isocurve using a fixed length, which will give us a whole list of points, the second of which marks the proper solution:

 <img src="{{ site.baseurl }}/images/python-dividecurvesearching.svg">{: .img-center  width="100%"}